 In June 2018, the number of active monthly users on Instagram hit one billion.
 That’s a huge number of people, and a good percentage of them may be your target audience.
 Whether you’re a part-time blogger or a full-time social media manager, you can’t afford to be ignoring Insta.
-But with so many users and even more posts each day, how can you cut through the noise and get yourself heard?
+But with so many users and even more posts each day, how can you cut through the noise and get yourself heard and grow your Instagram following effecitvely?
 Amy Stenson, Social Media Manager at digital marketing agency, The Audit Lab, shares her secrets on how to develop an Instagram strategy for your business or blog.

 - Get back to the basics